MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 Your `program.qs` file should now look like this:

 > [!NOTE]
 > Currently, you cannot submit Q# programs to the Quantum Copilot that take arguments.
-The code here is modified slightly from the command prompt version by declaring the loop count and the initial qubit setting in the code instead of passing them to the program.
+The code here is modified slightly from the command prompt version by declaring the loop count and the initial qubit setting in the code instead of passing them as arguments.

 ```qsharp
 namespace Bell {